renpy/renpy/sphinx/source/config.rst

 Occasionally Used
 -----------------

+.. var:: config.after_replay_callback = None

+    If not None, a function that is called with no arguments after a replay completes.

 .. var:: config.auto_load = None

     If not None, the name of a save file to automatically load when